The 2025 Small Stones Festival

 2024 Exhibition

 The highlight of our Festival is a juried exhibition of fine art painting and fine art photography, bringing together many of the most talented artists in our region.
-For this year’s festival, 182 artists submitted a total of 544 artworks, from which 144 artworks representing 88 artists were selected by our jurors for the exhibition.
+For this year’s festival, 206 artists submitted a total of 710 artworks, from which 144 artworks representing 98 artists were selected by our jurors for the exhibition.
 All submissions, however, are displayed on our web gallery, which you can view following the link below.
-We encourage interested fine art painters and fine art photographers to consider submitting their work to future years’ festivals; learn more by visiting the Art Call link in the menu.

 Our 2025 Jurors